-This resource has a royalty held by Pharlap Holdings Pte Ltd worth \$0.50/ tonne of all minerals including magnetite BIF ore at a rate of up to 50 million tonnes/year.
+This resource has a royalty held by Pharlap Holdings Pte Ltd worth \$0.50/ tonne of all minerals mined including magnetite BIF ore at a rate of up to 50 million tonnes/year.

-The discounted value of this Pharlap Holdings Royalty over a projected 30-year project life is currently valued at A\$278 million within a range from \$239M to \$317M, based on a immediate mining start date.
+The discounted value of this Pharlap Holdings Royalty over a projected 30-year project life is currently valued at A\$251 million within a range from \$233M to \$269M assuming an immediate production start date.